×

 Date : January 19, 2023

 The natural beauty of wood is a wonderful way to add a privacy fence or secure perimeter to your home or business.
 A “white picket fence” has been a symbol of the American dream as a homeowner forever.
 But there is work that goes with installing a wood fence.
-Wood needs treatment and to be cared for properly and then it can last for years and years as a classic fencing material.
+Wood needs treatment and to be cared for properly, and then it can last for years and years as a classic fencing material.

 Rot is the main issue that wood faces.
 Here are some tips to follow to help take the best care of your wood fencing and gates:

-Keep It Clear: Another way that rot can occur is if there is a breeding ground for growth of organic material.
+Keep It Clear: Another way that rot can occur is if there is a breeding ground for the growth of organic material.
 This can be any type of living plant.
 Having pretty plants by your fence may be enticing, but they can cause lots of damage when they come into direct contact with the wood.
 If you do want living plants, then again, vinyl may be a better option in the long run.
 Plants touching a fence can cause mold, which on vinyl is easier to remove as it just takes a light scrubbing or rinsing with a hose.

 Fence Professionals are Here To Help